15+ Embroidery Gift Ideas for 2026 That Stand Out Today

 14. Baby Onesies and Blankets

 What it is: Soft baby apparel with stitched names, dates, or icons.
-Why it works: Baby gifts are evergreen — birth announcements, baby showers, first birthdays.
-Best for: New parents, grandparents, birth-announcement gifts, baby showers.
+Why it works: Baby gifts are evergreen - birth announcements, baby showers, first birthdays.
+Best for: New parents, grandparents, baby showers.

 Image via Baby Boo’s Designs